Everett University Center

-The Everett University Center (EUC) formerly known as University Center of North Puget Sound is a "consortium of universities" located on the 3rd floor of the WSU Everett campus building in Everett, Washington.
-The EUC supports over 20 bachelor's and master's degrees from public partner universities and colleges to the residents of Snohomish, Island and Skagit Counties.
+The Everett University Center (EUC), formerly known as the University Center of North Puget Sound, is a "consortium of universities" located on the 3rd floor of the WSU Everett campus building in Everett, Washington.
+The EUC supports over 20 bachelor's and master's degrees from public partner universities and colleges to the residents of Snohomish, Island and Skagit counties.
 The center offers flexible scheduling and online or hybrid classes.

 Each university manages the application, enrollment and degree programs while Washington State University administers the center and provides support services.
 Graduates receive their diplomas from the institution of their degree program.
 The diploma is the same as having completed a program on the main campus.

-Degree programs at the EUC begin at the Junior & Senior level for Bachelor's degrees with the exception of Washington State University which admits freshman under select programs.
+Degree programs at the EUC begin at the Junior and Senior level for Bachelor's degrees with the exception of Washington State University which admits freshman under select programs.
 The degree programs have established pathways that begin where the associate degree ended for seamless transition into major course work and degree attainment.
 The EUC currently consists of four schools: